yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-15-Calculation-of-Radioactive-Equilibrium.md

 ---
-title: "Calculation of Radioactive Equilibrium"
+title: Calculation of Radioactive Equilibrium
-description: >-
-  We explore the relationship between decay constants, half-lives, and mean lifetimes of radioactive nuclides, and calculate the radioactivity of radioactive nuclides at any given time t in a given decay chain.
+description: We explore the relationship between decay constants, half-lives, and mean lifetimes of radioactive nuclides, and calculate the radioactivity of radioactive nuclides at any given time t in a given decay chain.
 categories: [Engineering Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Radioactive Decay]
 math: true
 mermaid: true
+image: /assets/img/atoms.png
 ---
 ## TL;DR
 > **Radioactivity at any time t**
 >